AI-generated

 Notable Concurring Opinions

-• Arellano, C.J., Torres and Johnson, JJ. — Concur in the decision without separate written opinion.
+• N/A (Arellano, C.J., Torres and Johnson, JJ., concur without separate opinion)

 Notable Dissenting Opinions

-• Carson, Willard and Tracey, JJ. — Dissented from the second paragraph of the adjudging part of the decision (regarding the application of Article 361 to the house and the rights of the estate to either appropriate the house after paying indemnity or compel plaintiff to pay the value of the land).
+• Carson, Willard and Tracey, JJ.
+(Dissenting) — Dissented from the second paragraph of the adjudging part of the decision (regarding the option of heirs to retain the house after indemnifying plaintiff or compel plaintiff to pay land value).